voyagermesh/voyager/docs/user-guide/ingress/aws-cert-manager.md

     targetPort: 80
    ...
 ```
 [Elastic Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/x-forwarded-headers.html#x-forwarded-proto) stores the protocol used between the client and the load balancer in the `X-Forwarded-Proto` request header and passes the header along to HAProxy.
 The `X-Forwarded-Proto` request header helps HAProxy identify the protocol (HTTP or HTTPS) that a client used to connect to load balancer.
-If you would like to redirect cleartext client traffic on port 80 to port 443, please add redirect backend rules when `X-Forwarded-Proto` header value if `HTTPS`.
+If you would like to redirect cleartext client traffic on port 80 to port 443, please add redirect backend rules when `X-Forwarded-Proto` header value is `HTTPS`.
+Please see example rules here: https://www.exratione.com/2014/10/managing-haproxy-configuration-when-your-server-may-or-may-not-be-behind-an-ssl-terminating-proxy/